LispCookbook/cl-cookbook/scripting.md

 dependencies.
 The solution is to build a binary.
 They start even faster, with all dependencies compiled.

+We used the SBCL CLI option `--script`.
+It is the equivalent of `--no-sysinit --no-userinit --disable-debugger --end-toplevel-options`:

+- `--no-sysinit` doesn't load a system-wide init file.
+- `--no-userinit` doesn't load the user's `~/.sbclrc` file.
+- `--disable-debugger` disables the debugger.
+On an error, the Lisp process prints a backtrace on and exits with a status code of 1.
+It doesn't give us a Lisp REPL.
+- `--end-toplevel-options` is optional and it "prevents options intended for your program being accidentally processed by SBCL".

 ### Quickloading dependencies from a script

 Say you don't bother with an .asd project definition yet, you just